alibabacloud-automation/terraform-alicloud-remote-backend/examples/complete/README.md

-# Basic Remote Backend example
+# Complete Remote Backend example

 Configuration in this directory set up remote state management with OSS backend for your account.